mvt-project/mvt/docs/development/index.md

 is recorded in `command.log` when the command runs with an `--output` folder.

-Every command resolves replacements on its own. `check-iocs` matches stored results files against the slugs of the modules available for that command, so a replacement checks the indicators of its own results only if it also declares the `("ios", "check-iocs")` pair; otherwise the built-in module it replaced re-checks the file.
-It also matches `--module` on the class name only, so pass a differently named replacement's own name there, not the name of the module it replaces.
+Every command resolves replacements on its own. `check-iocs` matches stored results files against the slugs of the modules available for that command.
+A replacement which subclasses the module it replaces inherits its `check_indicators()`.
+It is then part of `check-iocs` for its platform and re-checks the results file named after its slug.
+A replacement with no `check_indicators()` is not part of `check-iocs`.
+The built-in module it replaced re-checks the file. `check-iocs` matches `--module` on the class name only.
+Pass a differently named replacement's own name there, not the name of the module it replaces.

 ### Importing from MVT